A shaving soap may be the secret to luxurious shaves that men look for.

-Established in 1790, they literally have centuries of experience in making high quality shaving products.
+Established in 1790, they literally have centuries of experience in making high-quality shaving products.
 Their product may be the last “old school” soaps with tallow.

-- Almond – combines almond fragrance with warm, “woodsy” notes
+- Almond – combines almond fragrance with warm, “woodsy” notes.

 - Arlington – a mixture of citrus and fern

-- Marlborough – some describe this to have a tobacco-like smell but it’s a mixture of wood (fern and cedar)
+- Marlborough – some describe this to have a tobacco-like smell, but it’s a mixture of wood (fern and cedar)

 One unique property of this product is the ease of which you can load even if it’s a hard soap.

-- Excellent slickness and rich lather
+- It has an excellent slickness and rich lather

 - Easy to load

-- Great range of scents available
+- Vast range of scents available

 - Slickness allows you to comfortably shave even with a sharp blade